pronovic/apologies-ui/notes/design.md

    - [x] A way to see which games can be joined, and to choose one off the list
    - [x] Some sort of visible hint that a game has been joined, the game state (started, etc.), and a way to quit it
    - [x] A way to advertise a game, and start and cancel it once advertised (the advertiser has slightly different options)
-   - [ ] A rudimentary way to view game state and choose a move before the Phaser game board is written
+   - [x] A rudimentary way to view game state and choose a move before the game board canvast is written
 - [ ] Figure out test patterns and implement tests
    - [ ] Unit tests for individual Vue.js components
    - [ ] Integration tests for component interations (maybe?)
    - [ ] Some sort of E2E functional test suite to cover the entire application (which isn't really that large)
-- [ ] Implement the Phaser game canvas
+- [ ] Implement the game canvas using Konva
-   - [ ] Figure out what size the board will be (use the Chromebook as an example of moderate size screen)
+   - [x] Figure out what size the board will be
-   - [ ] Render the player's hand of cards
+   - [x] Render the player's hand of cards
+   - [x] Render the static portions of the board
-   - [ ] Render the board based on published game state, including animation of pawns moving so the game is intelligible
+   - [ ] Render the game state, including animation of pawns
    - [ ] Let the player pick a move
    - [ ] Validate the player's move (this means mapping their action - cards and pawns - to one the legal actions)
    - [ ] Figure out how we'll decide that a player's move is final - just move the pawn and if it's legal we submit?
-   - [ ] Figure out how (or even if) we can write unit test or E2E tests for Phaser (might not be fully possible)
+   - [ ] Figure out how (or even if) we can write unit test or E2E tests for game board (might not be fully possible)